$250k Bitcoin heist: Thieving worker named despite death threat fears

 He then took the USB device from the company's city centre premises to his house, where he installed it on his personal computer.

-The access to private keys gave him "potential access" to tens of thousands of digital wallets and more than NZ$100m worth of crypto currencies.
+The access to private keys gave him "potential access" to tens of thousands of digital wallets and more than NZ$100m worth of cryptocurrencies.
 Judge Gerard Lynch said there is no evidence that he did, however, access those wallets.

-In September 2020, a Grant Thornton liquidator received an email from a previous Cryptopia client saying they had accidentally deposited Bitcoin into an old Cryptopia wallet and was asking for their funds to be returned.
+In September 2020, a Grant Thornton liquidator received an email from a previous Cryptopia client saying they had accidentally deposited Bitcoin into an old Cryptopia wallet and were asking for their funds to be returned.

-When the wallets were reviewed, it appeared that some Bitcoin – valued at NZ$235,000 – had been unlawfully withdrawn in August 2020.
+When the wallets were reviewed, it appeared that some Bitcoin – valued at $235,000 – had been unlawfully withdrawn in August 2020.

-Seven days later, Glaser sent an email to the liquidator, admitting to stealing the Bitcoin along with additional Litecoin, valued at NZ$10,000.
+Seven days later, Glaser sent an email to the liquidator, admitting to stealing the Bitcoin along with additional Litecoin, valued at $10,000.

-He ended up returning the entire balance of NZ$246,000 – which the judge today stressed was an important factor.
+He ended up returning the entire balance of $246,000 – which the judge today stressed was an important factor.

 Glaser acted alone, the court heard, and nobody knew of his offending.